A 13/6-Approximation for Strip Packing via the Bottom-Left Algorithm: Introduction

-\textbf{Related Work.} Kenyon and R\'emila~\cite{KR2000} proved that there exists an \emph{asymptotic} fully polynomial time approximation scheme for \StripPacking.
-Their result has been sharpened in~\cite{JS2009,Svi2012}.
 Beyond classical \StripPacking, the \BottomLeftAlgorithm\ has also been studied in other contexts.
 In \MultipleStripPacking, where there are several strips of different widths, Zhuk~\cite{zhuk2006approximate} constructs a~$10$-approximation that combines an online algorithm for assigning the rectangles to strips, with the~\BL\ algorithm using decreasing-width order to place the rectangles within the strip.
 Furthermore, Fekete, Kamphans, and Schweer~\cite{fekete2014online} considered the online variant of \SquareStripPacking\ with Tetris and gravity constraints, proving a competitive ratio of~$3.5$.
 The methods developed in this paper may also be useful in these contexts, offering the potential for improved bounds or deeper understanding of the \BL\ algorithm in its various extensions.

+Additionally, the \BottomLeftAlgorithm\ fits within the framework of fixed priority algorithms as pioneered by Borodin, Nielsen and Rackoff~\cite{BorodinNR03}, since it irrevocably places rectangles in a predetermined order without knowledge of future rectangles.
+Hence granting the algorithm the power to choose the ordering of the rectangles from an online instance yields constant competitiveness.